Friday, May 30, 2008

 Get Rid of Pests

 My dog Stoopot is an indoor dog, so I don't worry about fleas too much and luckily he has not really had a problem with them.
 I remember when I would see almost every dog wearing one, but that isn't the case anymore.
 I have read that flea collars are not really that effective, especially on big dogs, since the vapors from the collar do not reach the tail where fleas gather.
 Not only that but they sound dangerous because they expose people and pets to vapors 24 hours a day.
 The chemicals are absorbed into the bloodstream, and animals can get dermatitis and people can get rashes.
-While reading a website on pest control, I found some hints for getting rid of indoor fleas in case you get an infestation: vacuum daily or have carpets and upholstery steam cleaned, wash indoor pet bedding frequently, and clean uncarpeted floors with oil instead of water.
+There are hints on pest control online, and I will have to check them out.

 Rocky Times